antonfisher/antonfisher.github.io/_posts/2017-01-16-23-00-00-run-jenkins-in-docker-container-with-persistent-configuration.md

 Now let's generate _RSA_ keys for _Jenkins_ master image.
-The first file is `jenkins.config.id_rsa`, this one will be used for access to _Jenkins_ configuration on _GutHub_:
+The first file is `jenkins.config.id_rsa`, this one will be used to access to _Jenkins_ configuration on _GitHub_:

 ```bash
 $ ssh-keygen -t rsa -b 4096 -C "my@gmail.com"